Common Name: northern pin oak, jack oak, hill's oak

 Where it grows:

-These trees are susceptible to iron chlorosis and should be planted in sites with more acidic soils to avoid damage.
-It prefers full sun and can tolerate drought.
-In the wild, it can be found in savannas and in forested mesic uplands.
+Northern pin oak prefers full sun and can tolerate drought.
+Do not tolerate road or salt spray.
+In natural environments, it can be found in savannas and in forested mesic uplands.

 How it’s used: